 Girls compete in three major sports across the three terms; hockey, netball and rowing, with fixtures regularly arranged against other schools in the local area.
 Given the small number of girls at the College, Shiplake performs admirably against much larger opponents, and often achieves positive results.

-Girls’ hockey is new to Shiplake, with only a mixed option available in the past.
+There is currently one girls’ hockey teams at Shiplake, which compete in local school leagues.
 It is a sport which we are particularly motivated to grow and the girls will train and compete in hockey during the winter term.

 Rowing is an option throughout the year and several girls choose to join the Shiplake College Boat Club.
 We have a number of successful oarswomen and crews.
 The girls’ 1st IV are given the opportunity to qualify for the Henley Royal Regatta each year.

 Whilst these sports make up the majority of the sport for girls at Shiplake, the sports programme is supplemented with other options for those who prefer individual sports.
-There is a fitness programme, which involves regular use of the new gym facilities and yoga, Pilates and Zumba classes with qualified instructors.
+There is also a fitness programme, which involves regular use of the new gym facilities and yoga, Pilates and Zumba classes with qualified instructors.
 The girls will also be able to try out for the tennis teams or join the Harriers running club.
-During the summer term, the girls will also have the opportunity to try some new sports, such as lacrosse and cricket.
-In addition to the main school gym and fitness facilities, Gilson House has its own fitness room for solo use of the girls.
-Swimming in the school’s outdoor pool is also a popular recreation activity for the girls, particularly during the warmer months.
+During the summer term, the girls will also have the opportunity to try some new sports, such as lacrosse and cricket, as well as playing friendly Rounders matches.

 Shiplake offers girls’ the opportunity to become a Sport Scholar at the school should they currently compete at a high level inside or outside of school.
 Our Sport Scholars are fantastic role models and help to motivate and encourage others to participate in sport.
 If you think you could contribute significantly to the sport at Shiplake, you can find more information on the scholarship application page.